 christ cathedral parish

-Christ Cathedral Parish, formerly St. Callistus Parish ,is located on the Christ Cathedral Campus.
-Mass is celebrated in the Arboretum which is located on the south east side of Christ Cathedral campus, off Lewis St. The parish was established in 1961 and has more than 3,000 registered families.
+Christ Cathedral Parish, formerly St. Callistus Parish, is located on the Christ Cathedral campus.
+Mass is celebrated in four languages.
+The parish was established in 1961 and has more than 3,000 registered families.

 Christ Cathedral Academy